Jellypod Docs

 Can I add audio tags to music blocks?

 No. Audio tags can only be inserted inside speech blocks.
-The slash command is scoped to speak nodes only.
+The slash command is scoped to speech blocks only.
+Make sure you've clicked into a speech block (not a music block) before typing /.

 What happens if I type a custom tag the AI doesn't understand?